gklyne/annalist/documents/getting-started.md

 Backup the current installation and site data, just in case.

+NOTE that reinstalling the software currently wipes any locally defined user credentials:  locally defined users must be re-created using the `annalist-manager createadminuser` command and/or through the werbsite `admin` link.

 ## Upgrade software and test

 Install updated software into existing Python virtual environment: